ESG

 In France, ENGIE publishes an annual report on its lobbying activities and registers its lobbying activities carried out during the year in the digital register of the Haute Autorité pour la Transparence de la Vie Publique (HATVP) in accordance with the Sapin 2 law in order to provide transparent information and combat corruption.

-The activities at European level for ENGIE SA in 2023, both for lobbying, interest representation and professional association, amount to a range from €2,000,000 to €2,249,999, according to the classification of the European transparency register.
+The activities at European level for ENGIE SA in 2024, for lobbying, interest representation and professional association, amount to a range from €2,000,000 to €2,249,999, according to the classification of the European transparency register.

 Summary